oracle-livelabs/oic/oic-gen3/experiential/get-started-rpa/create-project/create-project.md

 Estimated Lab Time: 5 minutes

+### About Projects

+Projects are the hubs of all your automation work and the place to go when you want to design automation solutions, including integrations and robots.
+Each project can focus on a specific business objective, where select users are given access to project assets.
+Users who are on different teams and who have different skill-sets can collaborate on designated projects to meet their team objectives.

+Projects provide convenient deployment and unified observability, allowing pre-defined teams to work together to build, deploy, and monitor integrations and robots.

 ### Objectives

 In this lab, you will:

-- Create a Project
+- Create a Project to hold all the robot and integration assets

 ### Prerequisites

 This lab assumes you have:

-- Completed the Setup lab
+- Completed the Oracle Integration provisioning lab

 ## Task 1: Create a Project